The number of PCIe lanes on AMD Ryzen CPUs ranges from 24 on consumer-grade Ryzen 3, 5, 7, and 9 to 128 on workstation-grade Ryzen Threadripper CPUs.

 |Ryzen 5 Pro 3400G||Desktop|

-This line of consumer processors is very popular among users.
+This line of consumer processors is trendy among users.
 It is based on AMD’s Zen 2 architecture.
-While it has been superseded by 5000 series for desktop, it is still quite popular.
+While the 5000 series for desktops have superseded it, it is still quite popular.

-AMD Ryzen 3000 series processors have 24 PCIe lanes for their average line of Zen 2 based CPUs.
-The 3000 series Ryzen APUs, like the Ryzen 5 Pro 3400G, on the other hand, have 20 PCIe lanes however, as 4 lanes go to the iGPU part of the processor.
+AMD Ryzen 3000 series processors have 24 PCIe lanes for their average line of Zen 2-based CPUs.
+On the other hand, the 3000 series Ryzen APUs, like the Ryzen 5 Pro 3400G, have 20 PCIe lanes, as four lanes go to the iGPU part of the processor.

-APUs are basically AMD version of CPUs that come with powerful integrated Vega Graphics.
-These processors have “G” Suffix in their name.
+APUs are AMD versions of CPUs with powerful integrated Vega Graphics.
+These processors have a “G” Suffix in their name.

 It is also important to note while the 3000 series APU have only PCIe v3.0 support, the non-APU AMD Ryzen 3000 processors feature PCIe Gen 4.0 lanes.

-However, whether you would be able to run your system on PCIe Gen 4 depends upon your motherboard.
+However, whether you could run your system on PCIe Gen 4 depends upon your motherboard.

-Here is a short summary of the latest AMD motherboards and their support for corresponding PCIe generation.
+Here is a summary of the latest AMD motherboards and their support for corresponding PCIe generation.